βœ… Exit Criteria

 You must demonstrate the skills description for your role during your team project.

-You must write your code.
-1:1 pairing sessions may happen at any point during your team project or beforehand.
+You must write your code yourself.
+1:1 pairing sessions may happen at any point during your team project or beforehand, but your code is your code and you must understand it.
 You must be able to explain your code to another developer.

 πŸ’Ό Project criteria

-A successful Launch Project must also meet these criteria:
+A successful Launch Project must meet these criteria:

 • It works

-• It is deployed, and the link shared with CYF
+• It is deployed (we recommend to CYF’s Hosted environment, but it can be elsewhere), and the link shared with CYF

 πŸ§‘πŸΎβ€πŸ€β€πŸ§‘πŸΌ Team criteria